‘Teen Mom OG’ Star Cheyenne Floyd Says She Doesn’t Have ‘Any Problems’ With Taylor Selfridge

 While they are both in new relationships, Cheyenne and Cory continue to co-parent well together for their daughter.

 The season finale of Teen Mom OG aired last Monday on MTV.
 The upcoming reunion will air next week on MTV.
 It is unclear when a new season of Teen Mom OG will air on the network, but fans can look forward to new episodes of Teen Mom 2.
 MTV announced that Teen Mom 2 will return to MTV Tuesday, September 10.
-The regular cast members including Chelsea Houska, Kailyn Lowry, Leah Messer, and Briana DeJesus will return along with new cast member Jade Cline from Teen Mom: Young and Pregnant.
+The regular cast members, including Chelsea Houska, Kailyn Lowry, Leah Messer, and Briana DeJesus will return along with new cast member Jade Cline from Teen Mom: Young and Pregnant.